ExceptionalBeasts/react-starter-kit/README.md

 # React Starter Kit
-This implements a complete stack necessary for building a front-end application complete with a dev server and hot reloading using:
+Implements a full stack necessary for building a front-end application, complete with a dev server and hot reloading, using:
 * React
 * Redux (with thunks)
 * Sass or Post CSS